musIndex/mouseinventory/adminDocumenta.md

 ### How to Edit the Database via SQL Editor (DataGrip)

 A [DataGrip](https://www.jetbrains.com/datagrip/) educational [license](https://www.jetbrains.com/community/education/#students) is free for those with an `.edu` address.
-After acquring the licese, install the software.
-Once installed, yiu must create a connection to the datasource.
+After acquring the license, install the software.
+Once installed, you must create a connection to the datasource.

 To add a new datasource, click `File > New > Data Source > MariaDB`